shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

-This post applies accessibility analysis for comparing two types of social amenities: playgrounds / green spaces and alcohol vendors - a wider scope than the cheeky alliterative title would suggest.
-This post just runs the analysis for Wellington.
-A follow up post will compare Auckland and Wellington.
+This post applies accessibility analysis to compare two types of social amenities: council parks and alcohol vendors - a wider scope than the cheeky alliterative title would suggest.
+While the accessibility concept is unchanged from the [fuel station analysis](https://shriv.github.io/Fuel-Stations-Analysis-Part-3/), the post shows how we can bring together different types (and sources) of spatial data for a richer (and ultimately more insightful) analysis.

-Since we're focusing on a single city, the aim of the post is to establish the following:
+This post covers:
+- Getting and processing OpenStreetMap (OSM) ways and nodes into point entities.
-- The data sources: availability and credibility
+- Converting polygon data into points.
+- Bringing together the two different spatial sources for comparing accessibility.
-- Getting and processing the data
+- Manipulating the pandana data structure to plot accessibilities within regions of interest.

-- Setting up metrics and visualisations for the comparative analysis
+If bits of the above list don't make sense, feel free to visit the previous blog post for an [introduction to OSM](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/) and [accessibility analysis](https://shriv.github.io/Fuel-Stations-Analysis-Part-3/).

 # Getting data
-Getting data from Open Street Map is fairly simple via the Overpass API.
-All you need to do is construct the search query and reshape the result JSON into your data structure of choice.

-Given that pubs, alcohol shops and bars can be described as both nodes and ways, we need two queries to extract the data.
-Following the data extraction we have to (1) process ways as polygons reduce to POIs, (2) label nodes as POIs, and (3) join the two datasets together.
+## Alcohol vendors from OpenStreetMap (OSM)
+As highlighted in a [previous post](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/), getting data from OSM is quite easy with the Overpass API.
+Here, we have to extend the query to deal with two different OSM entities since pubs, alcohol shops and bars can be described as both nodes and ways.
+We can do this with two queries since the resulting data structure is different for nodes and ways.
+For this analysis, 'shop', 'amenity' and 'building' entities with the tags 'alcohol', 'pub', 'bar', 'beverages', 'biergarten', 'wine' and 'supermarket' were extracted from OSM.

+Following the data extraction we have to:
+- Process ways as polygons and then reduce to POIs
+- Label nodes as POIs
+- Join the two datasets together

 There is a reasonable probability that we have duplicates - where the same place has been annotated as both a way and a node.
 For the first pass of the analysis, I'm going to assume that these are a minority.
 De-duplication will be a part of the more polished analysis.

-tags = ['alcohol', 'pub', 'bar', 'beverages', 'biergarten', 'wine', 'supermarket'] entities = ['shop', 'amenity', 'building']

 ### Get nodes